Halloween 5: The Revenge of Michael Myers: Reception

-Critical response
+Metacritic, which uses a weighted average, assigned the a score of 28 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 Stephen Holden of The New York Times wrote that the film was "rather like taking another swing through the same all-too-familiar funhouse", but thought it was "a bit more refined in its details than the conventional horror movie".
 Variety called the film "pretty stupid and boring fare" and noted that the series had become "practically indistinguishable from the Friday the 13th pics".
 Richard Harrington of The Washington Post criticized the film as being "a prime example of the principle of diminishing reruns" and Donald Pleasence for "a flat two-note performance", though he thought Danielle Harris was "actually pretty good" in her role.
 Michael Wilmington, writing for the Los Angeles Times, felt the film was derivative and featured an "infinitely repeated plot" akin to that of the previous installments.
 The San Francisco Examiners Joe Baltake found the film uninspired and "boring."

 Some critics derided the film for its obscure appearances of the "Man in Black" character, which was not elucidated in the final cut of the film.
 Gary Thompson of the Philadelphia Daily News noted this in his review, commenting that "his identity is never revealed, and his actions are never explained.
 What does this mean?
 It means the series has turned into a soap opera, attempting to keep the audience interested with cheap dramatic stunts borrowed from daytime television."
 Kimberly Link of the Southtown Star also remarked that the film's final section is "simply devoted to setting up Halloween 6...
 A mysterious strange appears on the scene...
 The viewer sees only his boots.
 We have to wait until next year to see who he is.
 Yippee."

 The Hartford Courants Malcolm L. Johnson, however, gave the film a favorable review, deeming it the best sequel in the series and praising Othenin-Girard's "arty touch to the stalkings and killings," as well as the performance by Harris, who "quivers, shakes and screams with an intensity that makes one fear for her sanity."
 John Wooley of Tulsa World was also impressed by the film's visual elements, noting that its "scene composition features a lot of alternating light and dark spots, as though the scene is being viewed through the bars of a cell, and it's impressive," but simultaneously felt that the film features "the most unsatisfying ending of any horror film in recent memory."
 Ted Mahar of The Oregonian praised the film for Harris's lead performance, noting it as "phenomenal...
 Young Harris stumbles, shrieks, cries, pants, gasps, bleeds and suffers to a satirical extent and still delivers a splendid performance."
+Greg Jaklewicz of the Abilene Reporter-News wrote: "With Halloween just around the dark corner, is it any surprise that we take a sentimental journey to Haddonfield, Illinois, to see how many residents are not going to make it to Christmas this year?"